 Goals and Objectives: What precisely are you hoping to accomplish?

-Significance: Why are your goals important?
-What kinds of previous work do you use to justify your goals and objectives?
+Literature Review/Current Dialog: What kinds of previous work do you use to justify your goals and objectives?
 What scholars or artists will be most interested in what you do?
 Be sure to provide a literature review (for research projects) or a critical dialogue (for arts projects) that demonstrate your knowledge of what’s already been done on the subject, and what new contribution this project will make to the field.

 Project Plan: How will you accomplish these goals?
 How does your project design lead to the outcomes you envision (logically and logistically)?
 Will experts in your discipline agree that your plan is a good one?
 What is your timeline?
 What final product(s) do you envision will result from your project?
 For immersive summer projects (Major Grant and Chappell Lougee), what specifically will you do during each of the ten weeks of your project.